You’ve heard the buzz about sustainability, but it hasn’t been something you’ve focused on yet.

 Customers have a lot on their mind when making a purchase decision—they’re weighing things like cost, convenience, and social proof.

 It’s tempting to think that your environmental practices aren’t even on their radar.
 But, believe it or not, they really are.
-Research shows that 73% of U.S. consumers think it’s important to buy from green companies that are socially or environmentally responsible.
+In fact, over 90% of Australian consumers are concerned about environmental sustainability.

 This emphasis on sustainability will only continue to grow as the younger generations increase their buying power (millennials are a particularly eco-conscious generation of shoppers).